WKHK: History

 WPVA-AM-FM were originally licensed to Petersburg but later changed their city of license to the suburb of Colonial Heights.
 At the time, WPVA-FM was only powered at 3,000 watts, a fraction of its current output.
 That limited its signal to Petersburg and adjacent communities but not the larger Richmond radio market.
 In 1984, WPVA-FM separated its programming from the AM station, going with a more music country sound, with fewer interruptions and DJ chatter.
 It changed its call letters to WKHK, to represent the word "kick" (The WKHK call sign had been used for a New York City country station on 106.7 FM between 1980 and 1984.
-That station is now adult contemporary WLTW Lite-FM.)
+That station is now adult contemporary WLTW Lite-FM).

 In 1988, WKHK was acquired by ABS Richmond Partners.
 It was given permission by the Federal Communications Commission (FCC) to increase its power.
 That allowed it to cover the larger, more lucrative Richmond metropolitan area.

 Cox Media bought WKHK in 2000.
 The Atlanta-based company has newspaper, cable and broadcasting properties around the U.S. In February 2013, Cox sold its radio properties in Richmond, including WKHK, and several other markets to SummitMedia, based in Birmingham, Alabama.

 Subchannels

 WKHK-HD2 and W282CA

 On August 7, 2016, WKHK-HD2 and FM translator W282CA signed on for the first time.
 The new stations began stunting with Nuthin' but a 'G' Thang, by Dr. Dre and Snoop Dogg, on a loop.
 The stunt ended just after Noon, on August 9, and the Classic Hip Hop format began.
 Using Westwood One's Classic Hip Hop network, the first song heard on the station, after the stunting, was Rock It by Master P.

 On May 7, 2021, WKHK-HD2/W282CA dropped the classic hip hop format and began simulcasting WKHK's main signal.

-On January 11, 2022, WKHK-HD2/W282CA ended the WKHK simulcast and changed its format to classic country music as "Classic Country 104.3".
+On January 11, 2022, WKHK-HD2/W282CA ended the WKHK simulcast and changed its format to classic country as "Classic Country 104.3".

+On April 22, 2026, WKHK-HD2/W282CA rebranded as "Neon Country 104.3".